-There are existing access roads to the facilities along with a rail spur that dead-ends in front of the plant across the access road, although it is not currently connected to the main line.
+There is an existing isolated rain spur that dead ends in front of the remaining processing plant building from historic Sacaton mining operations.
+It is not connected to the main line that runs parallel to the W Maricopa Casa Grande Highway.
 There are no current plans to reconnect or use the rail line.